willis-cao/breadtree/README.md

 # Breadtree: Learning Languages by Reading

 ## Project Proposal
-Reading books, short stories, newspapers, and other material written in a language is a fun and effective way to learn new vocabulary, grammar, and cultural perspectives in their natural contexts.
+Reading books (or short stories, newspapers, etc., henceforth referred to as "books" for simplicity) written in a language is a fun and effective way to learn new vocabulary, grammar, and cultural perspectives in their natural contexts.
 This strategy is generally used by intermediate and advanced learners of a language with adequate reading comprehension skills.

-**Breadtree is an application that aims to provide an interface for the user to record, relate, and consolidate new vocabulary/grammar/concepts as the user reads**.
-Repeated exposure is known to improve memory and recall--language learners often take advantage of this using flashcards.
-Despite being very effective, flashcards have a few drawbacks.
-First, vocabulary/grammar/concepts generally exist as independent entities (cards).
-Second, flashcard reviewing is often tedious.
-In a video by
+**Breadtree is a notebook application that aims to provide an interface for the user to record, relate, and consolidate new vocabulary/grammar/concepts (henceforth referred to as "words") as the user reads**.
-YouTuber Matt vs Japan (https://www.youtube.com/watch?v=u3sqHvdpBwM), Matt describes how flashcards demand significant daily time investment, especially in the later stages of learning.
-While flashcards may be one of the most effective and fast ways to memorize vocabulary and grammar, there is an argument that the time spent reviewing cards would be better spent reading books, short stories, or the news.
+Users will be able to create separate notebooks for each book they read in which they can add words and their definitions.
+Users will then be able to review the words in one or more notebooks through flashcards.

 ## User Stories
-- As a user, I want to be able to add a book to my reading list.
+- As a user, I want to be able to make a notebook representing a book.
-- As a user, I want to be able to add a new word and its definition to the list of words I learned from that book.
+- As a user, I want to be able to add a new word and its definition to a notebook.
-- As a user, I want to be able to categorize the new words I learn.
+- As a user, I want to be able to assign categorical tags to words.
-- As a user, I want to be able to see a summary of what I learned after completing a book.
+- As a user, I want to be able to review flashcards of a given category.